lukka/run-vcpkg/README.md

 # [The **run-vcpkg** action for caching artifacts and using vcpkg on GitHub](https://github.com/marketplace/actions/run-vcpkg)

 The **run-vcpkg** action restores from cache [vcpkg](https://github.com/microsoft/vcpkg) along with the previously installed ports.
-Briefly:
+On the other hand when there is a "cache miss":
- - If there is a cache miss, vpckg is fetched and installed; the cache's key is composed by hashing the hosting OS name, the command line arguments and the vcpkg's commit id.
+ - `vpckg` is fetched and installed; the cache's key is composed by hashing the hosting OS name, the command line arguments and the vcpkg's commit id.
-    - Restoring from cache can be skipped with `doNotCache:true`.
+    - Restoring from cache can be skipped with `doNotCache: true`.
  - Then `vcpkg` is run to install the desired ports.
-This is a no-op if artifacts are already restored.
-    - This step can be skipped with `setupOnly:true`.
+    - This step can be skipped with `setupOnly: true`.
- - Artifacts and vcpkg are then saved in cache (if it was a 'cache miss').
+ - Artifacts and `vcpkg` are then saved in cache.
-    - Saving to cache can be skipped with `doNotCache:true`.
+    - Saving to cache can be skipped with `doNotCache: true`.
+    - Saving to cache happens at the end of the workflow in case `setupOnly: true`, otherwise it happens at the end of the action execution.

 The provided [samples](#samples) use [GitHub hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners).